RobinKumar5986/wwwhisper/README.md

    server or host it by herself.

-HTTP + BrowserId based access control = open sharing
+HTTP + BrowserID based access control = flexible, open sharing
 ---------------------------------------------------

 The great thing about HTTP protocol is its generality.
 The protocol